 Overview of Breast Biopsy

 In the not so distant past, biopsy and mastectomy were done as a one-step procedure.
 The biopsy was performed while the patient was under general anesthesia, and the tissue was immediately sent to the laboratory for analysis.
 The patient was kept anesthetized until the surgeon received the results.
 If the lump was malignant, a mastectomy was performed.
 The one-step procedure is rarely done today, unless the patient is too frail or ill to undergo repeated anesthesia and surgery.
-Patients have time to discuss treatment options, get a second opinion, and make a decision.
+Most patients have time to discuss treatment options, get a second opinion, and make a decision.

 Types of Breast Biopsy